sjliu68/MDL4OW/README.md

 # MDL4OW
-Multitask deep learning for open-world hyperspectral image classification
+Few-shot Hyperspectral Image Classification With Unknown Classes Using Multitask Deep Learning

+Shengjie Liu, Qian Shi, and Liangpei Zhang

+sjliu.me@gmail.com

-## code and other materials will be released soon ...
+#### Code and other materials will be released soon ...